soar-tech/strapi/docs/3.x.x/guides/deployment.md

 Your local development environment is now set-up and configured to work with Heroku.
 You have a new Strapi and a new Heroku app ready to be configured to work with a database and with each other.

-### 6. Complete Strapi project and Database set-up
+### 6. Complete the Strapi project and Database set-up

 Below you will find database options when working with Heroku.
 Please choose the correct database (e.g. MongoDB, PostgreSQL, etc.) and follow those instructions after completing the above set-up and configuration steps.